Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ## IX.
 Animations
 ### A. Introduction
+1. Ng4 comes with its own animations module, which provide a much easier way to handle events such as components being added to the DOM than use of CSS transitions.

 ### Setup
 1. To use Ng4 animations, we will need to install a separate package, **@angular/animations**.